-1 (iii) Reinstatement with or without back pay of any employee discriminated against in 2 violation of § 28-7-13, or maintenance of a preferential list from which the employee shall be 3 returned to work; and 4 (iv) Reinstatement with or without back pay of all employees whose work has ceased or 5 whose return to work has been delayed or prevented as the result of the aforementioned or any other 6 unfair labor practice in respect to any employee or employees or maintenance of a preferential list 7 from which the employees shall be returned to work; and 8 (v) Awarding of attorneys' fees and costs to the prevailing party as part of a make-whole 9 remedy.
-10 (2) The order may further require the person to make file reports from time to time, showing 11 the extent to which the order has been complied with.
-12 (c) If upon all the testimony the board is of the opinion that the person or persons named 13 in the complaint have not engaged in or are not engaging in any unfair labor practice, the board 14 shall make its findings of fact and issue an order dismissing the complaint.
-15 28-7-26.
+1 from which the employees shall be returned to work; and 2 (v) Awarding of attorneys' fees and costs to the prevailing party as part of a make-whole 3 remedy.
+4 (2) The order may further require the person to make file reports from time to time, showing the extent to which the order has been complied with.

+(c) If upon all the testimony the board is of the opinion that the person or persons named in the complaint have not engaged in or are not engaging in any unfair labor practice, the board

+28-7-26.
 Judicial enforcement of orders.

-16 (a) The board shall have the power to petition the superior court of the state within the 17 county where the unfair labor practice in question occurred or where any person charged with the 18 unfair labor practice resides or transacts business.
-If that court is on vacation or in recess, then the 19 board may petition to the superior court of any county adjoining the county where the unfair labor 20 practice in question occurred or where any person charged with the unfair labor practice resides or 21 transacts business, for the enforcement of the order and for appropriate temporary relief or 22 restraining order.
-The board shall certify and file in the court a transcript of the entire record in the 23 proceeding, including the pleadings and testimony upon which the order was made and the findings 24 and order of the board.
-25 (b) Upon the filing, the court shall cause notice of the filing to be served on the person, and 26 at that time shall have jurisdiction of the proceeding and of the question determined in the 27 proceeding.
-The court shall have the power to grant any temporary relief or restraining order that 28 it deems just and proper, and to make and enter upon the pleadings, testimony, and proceedings set 29 forth in the transcript a decree enforcing, modifying, and enforcing as so modified, or setting aside, 30 in whole or in part, the order of the board.
-31 (c) If the board initiates proceedings with the superior court to enforce or achieve 32 compliance with a board order issued pursuant to this section or is required to defend a decision by 33 the board involving this section after an employer seeks judicial review, the court shall award the 34 board attorneys' fees and costs, if it is the prevailing party.
+(a) The board shall have the power to petition the superior court of the state within the county where the unfair labor practice in question occurred or where any person charged with the unfair labor practice resides or transacts business.
+If that court is on vacation or in recess, then the board may petition to the superior court of any county adjoining the county where the unfair labor practice in question occurred or where any person charged with the unfair labor practice resides or transacts business, for the enforcement of the order and for appropriate temporary relief or restraining order.
+The board shall certify and file in the court a transcript of the entire record in the proceeding, including the pleadings and testimony upon which the order was made and the findings and order of the board.

+(b) Upon the filing, the court shall cause notice of the filing to be served on the person, and at that time shall have jurisdiction of the proceeding and of the question determined in the proceeding.
+The court shall have the power to grant any temporary relief or restraining order that it deems just and proper, and to make and enter upon the pleadings, testimony, and proceedings set forth in the transcript a decree enforcing, modifying, and enforcing as so modified, or setting aside, in whole or in part, the order of the board.

+(c) If the board initiates proceedings with the superior court to enforce or achieve compliance with a board order issued pursuant to this section or is required to defend a decision by the board involving this section after an employer seeks judicial review, the court shall award the board attorneys' fees and costs, if it is the prevailing party.

-1 SECTION 2.
+29 SECTION 2.
 This act shall take effect upon passage.